Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 Directional outputs plot the neural network outputs through some reference points.

-The next list shows the reference point for the plots.
+The following list shows the reference points for the plots.

 We can see here how MLOGP affects LC50: